leouieda/website/README.md

 ## The theme

-The website theme is made using [Bootstrap 5](http://getbootstrap.com/) and custom CSS.
+The website theme custom made with pure CSS.
 Icons are provided by [FontAwesome](http://fontawesome.io/) and [Academicons](http://jpswalsh.github.io/academicons/).
+The font used is [Atkinson Hyperlegible](https://brailleinstitute.org/freefont).

 The Jinja2 templates and CSS are located in the `_templates` and `css` folders.
 I really should make this theme more generic and provide it to the world.